 It simultaneously addresses classism, capitalism, extreme poverty and inequity, as well as the rise of autocracy (none of which is unimaginable or restricted to the pages today).

 Style and Structure

-The Butterfly Effect is narrated as a series of inter-linked chapters, which at first glance seem scattered, but come together as one big picture by the end.
-A number of characters take the centerstage over the course of the story and at one point or the other, they cross paths.
+The Butterfly Effect is narrated as a series of interlinked chapters, which at first glance seem scattered but come together as one big picture by the end.
+A number of characters take centerstage over the course of the story and at one point or the other, they cross paths.

-The first section of the book is titled ‘Captain Old and the Living Dead of the Darkland’, that shows a dystopic and dark picture of the people living in a place called Darkland.
+The first section of the book is titled ‘Captain Old and the Living Dead of the Darkland’, which shows a dystopic and dark picture of the people living in a place called Darkland.

 The name of the place is in itself suggestive of a land of sorrows and unhappiness, governed by an autocratic ruler, the ‘Supreme Guide’.
 In another section, the novel explores the adventure of Detective Kar, as a group of Indian tourists are lost in Korea.
 The novel goes back and forth between its different sections (and the tone of narration changes from warm to dark aptly), leaving the reader intrigued about the mysteries yet to be uncovered.

 Among the cast is Tanmoy Sen, a geneticist and researcher at a UK lab funded by a global agricultural biotech major, Tanmoy’s friend, Henry David who constantly cautions him against tampering with nature to no avail, and Private Investigator Kar, a recurring character from Chaudhuri’s earlier stories.

 Wars are never fought just between armies; more civilians than armed forces have historically been caught in the crossfires.
 The only ones who benefit from violence are the rich and the mighty.
 This story reinforces that thought (one that we may do well reminding ourselves of in the current political climate.)